 CONTROL# CONTROL NAME Control SUPPLEMENTAL GUIDANCE CP-9 INFORMATION SYSTEM BACKUP The organization conducts backups of user-level and system-level information (including system state information) contained in the information system [Assignment: organization-defined frequency] and stores backup information at an appropriately secured location.
+The frequency of information system backups and the transfer rate of backup information to alternate storage sites (if so designated) are consistent with the organization's recovery time objectives and recovery point objectives.
 The organization tests backup information [Assignment: organization-defined frequency] to ensure media reliability and information integrity.
-The frequency of information system backups and the transfer rate of backup information to alternate storage sites (if so designated) are consistent with the organization's recovery time objectives and recovery point objectives.
+The organization selectively uses backup information in the restoration of information system functions as part of contingency plan testing.
+The organization stores backup copies of the operating system and other critical information system software in a separate facility or in a firerated container that is not collocated with the operational software.
 CP-10 INFORMATION SYSTEM RECOVERY AND RECONSTITUTION The organization employs mechanisms with supporting procedures to allow the information system to be recovered and reconstituted to the system's original state after a disruption or failure.
+The organization includes a full recovery and reconstitution of the information system as part of contingency plan testing.
 Secure information system recovery and reconstitution to the system's original state means that all system parameters (either default or organization-established) are reset, patches are reinstalled, configuration settings are reestablished, system documentation and operating procedures are available, application and system software is reinstalled, information from the most recent backups is available, and the system is fully tested.

-IA-1 IDENTIFICATION AND AUTHENTICATION POLICY AND PROCEDURES The organization develops, disseminates, and periodically reviews/updates: (i) a formal, documented, identification and authentication policy that addresses purpose, scope, roles, responsibilities, and compliance; and (ii) formal, documented procedures to facilitate the implementation of the identification and authentication policy and associated identification and authentication controls.
+CONTROL# CONTROL NAME Control SUPPLEMENTAL GUIDANCE IA-1 IDENTIFICATION AND AUTHENTICATION POLICY AND PROCEDURES The organization develops, disseminates, and periodically reviews/updates: (i) a formal, documented, identification and authentication policy that addresses purpose, scope, roles, responsibilities, and compliance; and (ii) formal, documented procedures to facilitate the implementation of the identification and authentication policy and associated identification and authentication controls.
 The identification and authentication policy and procedures are consistent with: (i) FIPS 201 and Special Publications 800-73 and 800-76; and (ii) other applicable federal laws, directives, policies, regulations, standards, and guidance.
 The identification and authentication policy can be included as part of the general information security policy for the organization.
 Identification and authentication procedures can be developed for the security program in general, and for a particular information system, when required.
 NIST Special Publication 800-12 provides guidance on security policies and procedures.
 NIST Special Publication 800-63 provides guidance on remote electronic authentication.